Bad Luck Fale: Bullet Club (2013–2025)

+House of Torture (2025–present)

+At Dominion 6.15 in Osaka-jo Hall on 15 June 2025, Fale, now going by Don Fale, was revealed as the newest member of House of Torture.

 Professional wrestling persona and style

 When Fale first turned his back on Yuji Nagata and most of New Japan's fan favorites, he became known as The Underboss of Prince Devitt and Bullet Club, carrying Devitt to the ring.
 After a few years, Fale decided to embrace not being a low-key member of Bullet Club, renaming his persona The Rogue General.
 Fale, being a larger wrestler has always utilized power-based moves in his arsenal.
 Being a villainous character, he uses his power to inflict more pain than necessary and to control the opponent's pace.
 He is also known to attack ring announcers before his match.
 Despite having the power (and at some times in his career, the athletic) advantage over most of his opponents, Fale's character has always tried to take the easy way out and cheat during matches.

-Fale's big moves include a jumping splash, the Grenade,a Thumb Lariat (succeeded after choke-lifting the opponent with his other hand), Bad Luck Fall, a release Crucifix Powerbomb and different variations of a Schoolboy sweep.
+Fale's big moves include a jumping splash, the Grenade, a Thumb Lariat (succeeded after choke-lifting the opponent with his other hand), Bad Luck Fall, a release Crucifix Powerbomb and different variations of a Schoolboy sweep.

 Personal life

 Fale is the cousin of Tanga Loa, Tama Tonga and Hikuleo.
 Fale and Tama had spent their early childhoods in Muʻa, Tonga without meeting.
 They were in the NJPW Dojo at the same time and realized they were related when a relative commented on a photo Fale had posted on social media.
 He is of Tongan ethnicity and is fluent in Tongan, English and Japanese.

 In 2017 it was reported that Fale was in a relationship with go-go dancer Pieter, also known as the "Tokyo Latina", who has made appearances for NJPW as a valet for Fale's Bullet Club stablemate Yujiro Takahashi.

-Fale also runs his own professional wrestling school Fale Dojo in Auckland, New Zealand that has seen a few of its alumni in NJPW (Toa Henare, Jay White and Michael Richards).
+Fale also runs his own professional wrestling school, Fale Dojo. in Auckland, New Zealand that has seen a few of its alumni in NJPW: Toa Henare, Jay White and Michael Richards.